 16.1.
-Dispatch intervals that are subject to review (clause 3.9.2B (b), (c))
+Trading intervals that are subject to review (clause 3.9.2B (b), (c))

-- (a) AEMO has developed an automated method of monitoring and identifying dispatch intervals that are subject to review.
+- (a) AEMO has developed an automated method of monitoring and identifying trading intervals that are subject to review.
 Refer to Appendix B for the details of this method and the trigger thresholds used.
-The dispatch outputs associated with all the regions are independently monitored for this purpose. - (b) A Price Status flag of "Not Firm" is published to indicate dispatch intervals for which all the prices associated with those dispatch intervals are subject to review, pending the identification of manifestly incorrect inputs.
-A Price\Status flag of "Firm" is published for all other dispatch intervals.
-(Note that the Price\Status flag may not be set to "Not Firm" for dispatch intervals affected by MII/s where there are violated prices (MPC) that were not resolved by the automatic over-constrained dispatch (OCD) process.
-In these cases an MPDI Market Notice will be issued, as is currently done.)
+The dispatch outputs associated with all the regions are independently monitored for this purpose. - (b) A Price Status flag of "Not Firm" is published to indicate trading intervals for which all the prices associated with those trading intervals are subject to review, pending the identification of manifestly incorrect inputs.
+A Price_Status flag of "Firm" is published for all other trading intervals.
+(Note that the Price_Status flag may not be set to "Not Firm" for trading intervals affected by MII/s where there are violated prices (MPC) that were not resolved by the automatic over-constrained dispatch (OCD) process.)